777arc/textbook/content/doa.rst

    :align: center
    :target: ../_images/doa_capons2.svg

 It works pretty well, we can see the two signals received only 5 degrees apart, and we can also see the 3rd signal (at -40 or 320 degrees) that was received at one tenth the power of the others.
-There are some other spikes, but if you were to run this detector on several batches of samples and average the results, the extra spikes would get averaged out.
 Now let's run the simple beamformer which is just an energy detector on this new scenario:

 .. image:: ../_images/doa_complex_scenario.svg
    :align: center